 Sundeep Gantori is the equity analyst responsible for the global technology sector, Asia ex Japan Focus 20 list and Taiwan equity market.

 Sundeep joined UBS Global Wealth Management as an equity analyst in February 2007 and his coverage mainly focuses on both global and Asian technology sectors including semiconductors, hardware, internet and software & services.
 Additionally, Sundeep is also responsible for Asia ex Japan Focus 20, CIO's highest convictions stock ideas in the region and Taiwan equities.
 Before joining UBS, Sundeep worked as an equity analyst in PCS Securities, an Indian brokerage firm where he was covering the Indian IT & Telecom sectors.

-Capital Markets Sales APAC, UBS Global Wealth Management
+Head Content Distribution APAC, Investment Platforms & Solutions, UBS Global Wealth Management

 Jerome is based in Singapore and leads the Content Distribution team for APAC.
 He creates investment content, advises on asset allocation and provides investment ideas across asset classes in a portfolio context.